 - The ill person should avoid direct contact with others and cover their cough.

 - Everyone should wear a mask to prevent the spread of the virus.
-If masks are unavailable to everyone, the patient should wear one.

 - Everyone should wash their hands frequently and immediately after the testing appointment.